mfogel/django-timezone-field/README.md

 ## The transition from `pytz` to `zoneinfo`

-Like Django, this app will support both `pytz` and `zoneinfo` objects while the community transitions away from `pytz` to `zoneinfo`.
+Like Django, this app supports both `pytz` and `zoneinfo` objects while the community transitions away from `pytz` to `zoneinfo`.
 All exposed fields and functions that return a timezone object accept an optional boolean kwarg `use_pytz`.

-If not explicitly specified, the default value used for `use_pytz` will match Django's behavior:
+If not explicitly specified, the default value used for `use_pytz` matches Django's behavior:

-- Django <= 3.X: `use_pytz` will default to `True`
+- Django <= 3.X: `use_pytz` defaults to `True`
-- Django == 4.X: `use_pytz` will default to the value of
+- Django == 4.X: `use_pytz` defaults to the value of
   [`django.conf.settings.USE_DEPRECATED_PYTZ`](https://docs.djangoproject.com/en/4.0/ref/settings/#use-deprecated-pytz),
   which itself defaults to `False`
 - Django >= 5.X: django plans to
   [drop support for `pytz` altogether](https://docs.djangoproject.com/en/4.0/releases/4.0/#zoneinfo-default-timezone-implementation), and this app will likely do the same.

+When switching between `pytz` and `zoneinfo`, in general a [data migration](https://docs.djangoproject.com/en/4.0/topics/migrations/#data-migrations) is _not_ needed, as both libraries recognize the same set of strings as valid timezones.
+Exceptions to that include if your local system has an unusual set of time zones installed, or if you are using the `Factory` timezone which `zoneinfo` recognizes but `pytz` does not.

 ## Examples